Example 1

 text – plain text transcript (default)

-json – detailed JSON output
+json – JSON output

 srt – SubRip subtitle format